-Latin America has large areas of land rich in minerals and other raw materials.
-In addition, Latin America's tropical and temperate climates make it ideal for growing a variety of agricultural products.
-After several years of slow growth, the economy of Latin America and the Caribbean is facing a further setback due to the COVID-19 pandemic.
-The World Bank is working with member countries to accelerate support for the pandemic and other development priorities in the region.
+Latin America is a vast region with immense potential for economic growth.
+It has large areas of land rich in minerals and other raw materials, and its tropical and temperate climates make it ideal for growing a variety of agricultural products.
+In recent years, the economy of Latin America and the Caribbean has been facing a setback due to the COVID-19 pandemic.
+The World Bank is working with member countries to provide support for the pandemic and other development priorities in the region.

 The health crisis has had a long-term impact on the region's economies, as it still faces major uncertainties, such as the emergence of new variants of the virus, global inflation, and the Russian invasion of Ukraine.
 The global economic landscape has changed drastically since the late 1960s, but much remains to be done in terms of national policies and intraregional cooperation to improve linkages with the global economy.
 Latin America and the Caribbean are also exposed to and vulnerable to disasters, from earthquakes to floods that can devastate entire regions, and hurricanes that devastate Caribbean states.
 What is most lacking in Latin American integration is precisely the establishment of stronger trade and financial ties between the countries of the Southern Cone and those of the North.